Arum

 Arum apulum, Angelo PorcelliArum apulum, Angelo Porcelli

-Arum dioscoridis, Paul TyermanArum dioscoridis, Susan Hayek
+Arum dioscoridis, Paul TyermanArum dioscoridis, Susan HayekArum dioscoridis tuber, Peter Taggart

-Arum hygrophilum NE.
+Arum hygrophilum Boiss. is native to NE.
 Morocco, E. Cyprus, SW.
-Syria to W. Jordan photos one and two below from Kelly Irvin and three and four from Paul Tyerman who writes: “ Arum hygrophilum flowers in Canberra, Australia in June or July.
-My form is rather different to Kelly Irvin's as it is green with purple edging rather than that rather interesting creamy white of Kelly's.
+Syria to W. Jordan.
+Photos one and two below are from Kelly Irvin and three and four are from Paul Tyerman who writes: "Arum hygrophilum flowers in Canberra, Australia in June or July.
+My form is rather different to Kelly Irvin's as it is green with purple edging rather than that rather interesting creamy white of Kelly's."

 Arum hygrophilum, Kelly IrvinArum hygrophilum, Kelly IrvinArum hygrophilum, Paul TyermanArum hygrophilum close-up, Paul Tyerman

-Arum italicum is a widespread plant of woods and hedges in Europe, North Africa and Asia Minor.
+Arum italicum Mill. is a widespread plant of woods and hedges in Europe, North Africa and Asia Minor.
 It is a very variable species.
-It can have dark plain green leaves or with whitish-cream stripes.
-Some plants are particularly variegated and often referred as 'marmoratum' or 'pictum', but both names are invalid.
+It can have dark plain green leaves or leaves with whitish-cream stripes.
+Some plants are particularly variegated and often referred to as 'marmoratum' or 'pictum', but both names are invalid.
 Variegated specimens grow usually smaller, but the plain green ones can get to an unusually large size in moist and shaded spots, rivaling Zantedeschia.
 It is also grown for its fruit as plants in fruit are very attractive.
 The first photo was taken in habitat, Apulia, Italy by Angelo Porcelli.
-The second and third photo was taken by Angelo Porcelli and Jay Yourch showing the beautiful variegated leaves.
+The second and third photos were taken by Angelo Porcelli and Jay Yourch showing the beautiful variegated leaves.

-Arum italicum Angelo PorcelliArum italicum variegated, Angelo PorcelliArum italicum variegated, Jay Yourch
+Arum italicum, Angelo PorcelliArum italicum variegated, Angelo PorcelliArum italicum variegated, Jay Yourch

 The first photo by Arnold Trachtenberg of a slug in the flower and the second photo taken July 2004 by Jay Yourch is of ripening fruits.